JULY

 July 5

-1732 -- Margaret Johnson, "am amoiable, sensible Lady,/Of Exemplary Piety, Charity and Oeconomy," according to her memorial stone, and the wife of Proprietary and Royal Gov. Robert Johnson, died and was buried in St. Philip's churchyard.
+1732 -- Margaret Johnson, "am amiable, sensible Lady/Of Exemplary Piety, Charity and Oeconomy," according to her memorial stone, and the wife of Proprietary and Royal Gov. Robert Johnson, died.
+She was buried in St. Philip's churchyard.
 Unfortunately her stone was destroyed in the fire of 1835.

 2023 -- John Patrick O'Brien, a New Jersey native who moved to Charleston, died.
-In 1943, at the age of 18, O'Brien enlisted in the Army Air Corps.
-After training an as a second lieutenant, he was assiged to the 27th Troop Carrier Squadron.
-In August 1945, O'Brien was the navigator on a mission to Mukden, Manchura, to pick up and return 24 American and Allied Prisoners of War, for which he was awarded the Distrguished Flying Cross.
+In 1943, at the age of 18, O'Brien enlisted in the Army Air Corps and, after training, was assiged to the 27th Troop Carrier Squadron as a Second Lieutenant.
+In August 1945, O'Brien was on a mission to Mukden, Manchura, to rescue 24 American and Allied Prisoners of War, for which he was awarded the Distrguished Flying Cross.
 He left active duty in 1946, but served in the Reserve until his retirement at the rank of Major.
-He always wore his WWII cap when in public and was appreciative of those who thanked him for his service.
+He always wore his WWII cap in public and appreciated those who thanked him for his service.

 July 7